lunatech-labs/lunadmin-bot/README.md

 ## What techs do we use.

-LunAdmin is based on the play framework and uses Mongodb to store and retrieve data via ReactivMongo.
+LunAdmin is based on the play framework and uses Mongodb to store and retrieve data via ReactivMongo. \
 It is using Http Requests to communicate.

+## What does it do

+With LunAdmin you can schedule tasks that will send a message on slack to warn the people that are concerned \
+You can manage users and tasks as well (delete/add/update) \
+Updating a date will update the scheduled messages

+## Running the project

+This github only contains the source code. \
+first you need a mongo database which reference should be in application.conf under the label "mongodb.uri" \
+In that database you need 4 collections : \
+-user \
+-userGroup \
+-task \
+-taskCategory

+Once you have your database then you just need to launch the application.

-## Implemented Features
+## Getting Started

-Listing/update/delete/add of Task / Users   ( Admin Mode Only )
-Authentification / user rights

 A special test account is created on launch of the service to test the Admin part\
 mail : LunAdmin@gmail.com \
 pass : admin

 For the user part with low rights, just register on the Home page

+## Scheduling a task

+Once your logged in on an user account all you need to do is go on the "Task" tab and click on the plus button.

+There are 2 types of tasks : Unique and Recurrent(daily,weekly,monthly or yearly) \
+\
+Unique tasks are scheduled using Akka-actorSystem to delayed the send of a message based on the current time and the Start Date of the task \
+\
+Recurrent tasks are scheduled using Akka-Quartz-Scheduler which used cron expression to schedule a task based on a specific time ( ex : each monday at 12 AM)

 ## Author